kmrose08/python-challenge/PyPoll/README.md

 # python-challenge

-Created a Python script to help a small, rural town modernize its vote counting process by analyzing the votes and calculating each of the following:
+Gaol: Create a Python script to help a small, rural town modernize its vote counting process by analyzing the votes and calculating each of the following:

   * The total number of votes cast